Last updated: July 05, 2024

 When is home equity loan interest deductible in California?

-While you can use a home equity loan for many purposes, you’ll generally only be able to deduct interest up to the maximum limit on it if you use it for buying or building a property or for substantially improving your home.
 Home improvement expenses eligible for the interest deduction may include remodeling your kitchen or bathroom, replacing your roof or siding, building an addition, or finishing your basement.
-Purchasing items furniture and home decor are not eligible for this mortgage interest deduction in California or anywhere else in the United States.1
+Purchasing items like furniture and home decor are not eligible for this mortgage interest deduction in California or anywhere else in the United States.1

-According to the Tax Cuts and Jobs Act of 2017, taxpayers may deduct up to $750,000 in home loan interest for homes purchased as of December 16th, 2017 (or up to $375,000 for married couples filing separately).
+According to the Tax Cuts and Jobs Act (TCJA) of 2017, taxpayers may deduct up to $750,000 in home loan interest for homes purchased as of December 16th, 2017 (or up to $375,000 for married couples filing separately).
 This applies to purchase mortgages as well as home equity loans.
-If you purchased your home before that date, you may be eligible to deduct up to $1 million in principal mortgage interest (or up to $500,000 for married couples filing separately).1

-It’s important to note that the limits apply to your total debt on all the properties you own.1 For example, if you owe $400,000 on your primary home in San Francisco and owe $350,000 on a vacation home in Los Angeles, you may get a mortgage interest deduction in California on the entire amount, unless you are married filing separately.
+For example, if you owe $400,000 on your primary home in San Francisco and owe $350,000 on a vacation home in Palm Springs, you may get a mortgage interest deduction in California on the entire amount, unless you are married filing separately.
 In that case, the limit of $375,000 would apply.

-If your primary home is $750,000 and your vacation home is $350,000, the tax break will only be applicable on up to the limits outlined above.
+If your primary home is $750,000 and your vacation home is $350,000, the tax break will only be applicable up to the limits outlined above.
 In this example, you may not be able to get a California property mortgage interest deduction on your vacation home — or for the full amount of your primary home if married filing separately.

 Whether your home loans are primary or secondary mortgages, the tax deduction may be available to you if the mortgage funds are used to buy, build, or make substantial improvements to your home.

-When is home equity loan interest non-deductible in California?
+When is home equity loan interest non-deductible?

 Although it’s common for homeowners to use home equity loans to improve their homes, it’s just as common for them to use them for other purposes.
 These other purposes may include consolidating high-interest credit card debt, funding a child’s college education, or even going on vacation.